Economy of Greece: Tourism

 The island of Santorini, popular tourist destination.

 Tourism in the modern sense only started to flourish in Greece in the years post-1950, although tourism in ancient times is also documented in relation to religious or sports festivals such as the Olympic Games.
 Since the 1950s, the tourism sector saw an unprecedented boost as arrivals went from 33,000 in 1950 to 11.4 million in 1994.

 Greece attracts more than 16 million tourists each year, thus contributing 18.2% to the nation's GDP in 2008 according to an OECD report.
 The same survey showed that the average tourist expenditure while in Greece was $1,073, ranking Greece 10th in the world.
 The number of jobs directly or indirectly related to the tourism sector were 840,000 in 2008 and represented 19% of the country's total labor force.
 In 2009, Greece welcomed over 19.3 million tourists, a major increase from the 17.7 million tourists the country welcomed in 2008.
+With 31.3 million international tourists in 2019, Greece was the 7th-most-visited country in the European Union and 13th in the world, marking a steady increase from 18 million tourists in 2013.

 Among the member states of the European Union, Greece was the most popular destination for residents of Cyprus and Sweden in 2011.

 The ministry responsible for tourism is the Ministry of Culture and Tourism, while Greece also owns the Greek National Tourism Organization which aims in promoting tourism in Greece.

 In recent years a number of well-known tourism-related organizations have placed Greek destinations in the top of their lists.
 In 2009 Lonely Planet ranked Thessaloniki, the country's second-largest city, the world's fifth best "Ultimate Party Town", alongside cities such as Montreal and Dubai, while in 2011 the island of Santorini was voted as the best island in the world by Travel + Leisure.
 The neighbouring island of Mykonos was ranked as the 5th best island Europe.
 Thessaloniki was the European Youth Capital in 2014.